TheWall89/inducoapi/README.md

 # InducOapi

-A simple python program to generate OpenApi documentation by supplying request/response bodies.
+A simple python program to generate OpenApi Description Documents by supplying request/response bodies.

 ## Motivation

-Sometimes you have a fully functioning HTTP service without OpenAPI specification.
+Sometimes you have a fully functioning HTTP service without OpenAPI documentation.
 At some point in time, others may need to use your service.
-Writing the specification by hand is a pain and can feel like an overwhelming job for complex services.
+Writing the documentation by hand is a pain and can feel like an overwhelming job for complex services.
-_inducoapi_ helps you generate your OpenApi specification by taking as input request/response examples plus some other information.
+_inducoapi_ helps you generate your OpenApi Description Documents by taking as input request/response examples plus some other information.

-The generated OpenApi specification is validated with [openapi3](https://github.com/Dorthu/openapi3).
+The generated OpenApi documentation is validated with [openapi3](https://github.com/Dorthu/openapi3).

 _Warning_: This program also generates the `example` fields in OpenApi schemas by default.
 If you have sensible data in your request/response files, disable this feature with `--no-example`.